opea-project/GenAIExamples/CodeGen/README.md

 The CodeGen service can be effortlessly deployed on either Intel Gaudi2 or Intel Xeon Scalable Processor.

-## Deploy CodeGen on Gaudi
+## Deploy CodeGen using Docker

-Refer to the [Gaudi Guide](./docker/gaudi/README.md) for instructions on deploying CodeGen on Gaudi.
+- Refer to the [Gaudi Guide](./docker/gaudi/README.md) for instructions on deploying CodeGen on Gaudi.

-## Deploy CodeGen on Xeon

-Refer to the [Xeon Guide](./docker/xeon/README.md) for instructions on deploying CodeGen on Xeon.
+- Refer to the [Xeon Guide](./docker/xeon/README.md) for instructions on deploying CodeGen on Xeon.

-## Deploy CodeGen into Kubernetes on Xeon & Gaudi
+## Deploy CodeGen using Kubernetes

 Refer to the [Kubernetes Guide](./kubernetes/manifests/README.md) for instructions on deploying CodeGen into Kubernetes on Xeon & Gaudi.